»Worker Tags

 ("us-east-1" in "/tags/region" and "/name" == "web-prod-us-east-1") or "webservers" in "/tags/type"

-Once workers have tags, you can use these tags to control which workers are allowed to manage a given session by specifying optional worker filter attributes when you configure targets.
+Once workers have tags, you can use these tags to control which workers are allowed to manage a given session by specifying worker filter attributes when you configure targets.

 The egress_worker_filter